tech-will/IR-Switch/README.md

 • Switch between greyscale and thermal colour*

-• Turn the IR led off
+• Turn on and off the IR led off

-• Detach controllers to use like a mini camera
+• Detach the controllers to use like a mini camera

 *The thermal colour mode shows the amount of InfaRed light that is recieved by the InfraRed sensor.
 It is NOT a thermal camera because the sensor only detects shorter infrared wavelengths of around 850-940nm that are emitted by a TV remote for example.
 It cannot detect heat's wavelength.